 The first of the new St. James models to be manufactured was a 32" barrelled version weighing 8lb 3oz.
 Designed for sporting clays and high game birds, it featured three-quarter chokes in both barrels and a solid rib which tapered from 11mm wide at the breech to 7mm at the muzzle, with a traditional metal bead sight.
 The specification also included a well figured 15″ stock, a rounded fore-end and round semi-pistol grip.

-From £17,250 inc. VAT, the St. James is made to order, with delivery taking approximately 12 months.
+P.O.A.
+The St. James is made to order, with delivery taking approximately 12 months.